Skip to main content

 " I don't understand Ranima..."
 She looked confused as Ranima made her sit and held her hand.

 " Ajabdeh, the Solankini clan has wanted a ... marital alliance.
-It is a tradition for all of Mewar's heirs since Bappa Rawal's times to marry a Solankini princess.
+It is a tradition for all of Mewar's heirs since Bappa Rawal's time to marry a Solankini princess.
 But since the past year, you know how Kunwar Pratap refuses these alliances, but..."

 " Ranima, don't worry, he will agree this time for Amar."
 She smiled reassuringly as her eyes twinkled with tears.